Mr. Chairman, these individuals have been determined whistleblowers.

 Yeah.

-And and by the way, the New York Times in their new, they've now run two stories on our discussions with the FBI.
+And by the way, the New York Times in their new, they've now run two stories on our discussions with the FBI.

 In neither story, Greg, do they ever mention the fact that they actually confirmed our reporting in 2015?

-It's it's outrageous.
+It's outrageous.

-You know, because I either they know it and want to conceal it, or they don't even remember that they did that.
+You know, because either they know it and want to conceal it, or they don't even remember that they did that.

 You know, and I'm not sure which it is.

-Well, here's the real irony, Greg, is that the fact that the steel dossier exists in the first place is due in large part, not just for the reporting that we did in Clinton Cash, which exposed the scheme by which the Clinton Foundation took in over 100 million dollars from people that made money on the sale of uranium assets, including U.S. uranium assets that ended up in the hands of Vladimir Putin.
+Well, here's the real irony, Greg, is that the fact that the steel dossier exists in the first place is due in large part, not just for the reporting that we did in Clinton Cash, which exposed the scheme by which the Clinton Foundation took in over $100 million from people that made money on the sale of uranium assets, including U.S. uranium assets that ended up in the hands of Vladimir Putin.

-But the fact that the New York Times would then validate, confirm, and build on that reporting in their own story, helped create this idea.
+But the fact that the New York Times would then validate, confirm, and build on that reporting in their own story helped create this idea.

 Hey, as they did polling, as she was ramping up her campaign for president, the number one vulnerability they had was that storyline.